-How is the Enneagram A System for Healing and Growth?
+How is the Enneagram a System for Healing and Growth?

 Let’s look at the benefits and effects of using the Enneagram for self- exploration, healing, personal transformation and growth.

-- Finally, through learning about your core struggles, passions, holy ideals and virtues (explored below) you can come to terms with those parts of yourself you may not want to accept, and the most brilliant and beautiful aspects you have yet to fully embody and balance.
+- Finally, through learning about your core struggles, passions, holy ideals and virtues (explored below) you can come to terms with those parts of yourself that you may not want to accept, and the most brilliant and beautiful aspects you have yet to fully embody and balance.

 The Virtues, Passions, Holy Ideas, and Fixations